heikkivihersalo/kotisivu-block-theme/README.md

 ### Contact and Social Platform Information

 Theme has a centralized place to add company's social platform and contact information.
 These can be dynamically fetched from database so you don't have to pass same information again and again.
 For example default footer and social icon blocks use dynamic data.

-## Todo

--   [ ] Add Typescript support
--   [ ] Make example blocks and experiment with interactivity api
--   [ ] Add documentation and examples for custom API endpoints
--   [ ] Add documentation and examples for custom database tables
--   [ ] Add documentation and examples for custom post types
--   [ ] Add documentation and examples for Redux stores